giangson19/covid_automated_dashboard/README.md

 4. ✅ Bonus: Commit and push all the changes (in the data files, update log, etc) to github, using a batch file. <br>
 *(The code for step 4 is in `push_to_git.txt`.)*
 5. ✅ Schedule all the previous steps to run daily, using Task Scheduler.
-6. ⏳ Construct a live Tableau dashboard that feeds data from the Google Sheets.
+6. ⏳ Construct [a live Tableau dashboard](https://public.tableau.com/app/profile/giang.son/viz/Book1_16231166790080/Dashboard1) that feeds data from the Google Sheets.
 Tableau will then takes care of the daily data refresh.
 7. ⏳ Bonus: Write a blog post about how I figured this entire thing out.

+*Note:
+- *The files for **PART II** will reside in the root directory.*
-*Note: A few of the steps (eg: import to SQL then query from the database) were only there because I was building upon ***Part I***.
-In practice, this process could be simplified according to the use case (eg: it's possible SQL can be skipped altogether).*
+- *A few of the steps (eg: import to SQL then query from the database) were only there because I was building upon **Part I**.
+In practice, this process could be simplified depending on the use case (eg: it's possible SQL can be skipped altogether).*

-All the data, code, and final products of this project will be included in this directory.